 But where is the price of Cardano (ADA) going next, and what can we expect from the fourth quarter of 2022?

 Just a few days ago, Cardano’s DEX made a major update.
 Today, Crypto Lists will discuss Cardano (ADA) price estimates from a technical and fundamental analysis perspective.
-Please note that there are also many other factors to consider when entering a position, such as your time horizon, willingness to risk and how much margin you got if trading with leverage.
+Please note that there are also many other factors to consider when entering a position, such as your time horizon, willingness to risk and how much margin you have if trading with leverage.

 The U.S. reported that new jobs rose more than expected in September